astronomer/airflow-guides/guides/soda-data-quality.md

 ## Features of Soda Core

 Soda Core uses the SodaCL to run data quality checks defined in a YAML file.
+Soda Core is a powerful tool on its own.
+Integrating it into your data pipelines with Airflow enables you to use Soda Core dynamically and allows the outcome of data quality checks to influence downstream tasks.

 In this section, we will highlight different types of checks you can implement with Soda Core.
 For a full overview please refer to the [Soda CL documentation](https://docs.soda.io/soda-cl/soda-cl-overview.html).

-Standard check metrics offer the ability to run checks on individual columns:
+Soda Core offers the ability to run checks on different properties of your dataset against a numerically defined threshold:

 ```YAML
 checks for MY_TABLE_1: